vernisaz/rust_dev_studio/README.md

 - The [Simple Thread Pool](https://github.com/vernisaz/simtpool)
 - The [Simple Config](https://github.com/vernisaz/simconfig)

-Common scripts are containing scripts only and shouldn't be built.
+Common scripts are containing scripts only required to build other crates.
 The **crates** directory on the level of repository directories has to be created prior building unless it's already exists.
 Run **rb** in the each crate repository.